cooper/juno/doc/modules.md

 channels marked as oper-only (+O).
 Channels marked as oper-only can only be joined by IRC operators.

-This mode can only be set by IRC operators.
+Moreover, this mode can only be set by IRC operators.

 ### Channel::OpModerate